FengDenny/Vanilla/Gallery/README.md

 ## JavaScript (ES6)

-- The main part of this `photoGallery.js` is to deep dive into `Fetch API` to access `jsonplaceholder` dummy data.
+- The main part of this `photoGallery.js` is to deep dive into `Fetch API` to access `JSONPlaceholder` dummy data.

 - Using the returned `Promise` request, we would display the data inside  `gallery-grid` using `createGallery()` function